Orckestra/BetterRetail/README.md

 - Creating artifacts;
 - Creating a package

 It is also possible to run a specific (separate) task of a build if you pass `-Target` param and specify a task name.
-For example, to run all tests again, execute in Powershell `{solution_dir_path}\build\build.ps1 -Target Tests` command.
+For example, to run all tests again, execute in Powershell this `{solution_dir_path}\build\build.ps1 -Target Tests` command.
 In the table below is the list of build tasks:
 | Task name | Description |
 |--|--|
 | All| Default task, includes full build process with unit tests and additional release operations |